Equidimensionality

+or dependent coordinate leaves the equation unchanged.

 Definition (topology)

 A topological space X is said to be equidimensional if for all points p in X, the dimension at p, that is dim p(X), is constant.
 The Euclidean space is an example of an equidimensional space.
 The disjoint union of two spaces X and Y (as topological spaces) of different dimension is an example of a non-equidimensional space.

 Definition (algebraic geometry)

 A scheme S is said to be equidimensional if every irreducible component has the same Krull dimension.
 For example, the affine scheme Spec k[x,y,z]/(xy,xz), which intuitively looks like a line intersecting a plane, is not equidimensional.

-Cohen–Macaulay ring

 An affine algebraic variety whose coordinate ring is a Cohen–Macaulay ring is equidimensional.